 Cold stacking and scrapping

-Rowan Companies (RDC) has an average fleet age of 12.8 years.
-Most of the rigs in its fleet—that is, 18 rigs out of the total fleet of 32—are considered young, at less than ten years of age.
+Rowan Companies has an average fleet age of 12.8 years.
+18 rigs out of its total fleet of 32 are considered young at less than ten years of age.
 Six of Rowan’s rigs are between ten and 20 years old, one is between 20 and 30 years old, and seven rigs are older than 30 years old.

 Possibilities for scrapping

 Seven of Rowan’s rigs are more than 30 years old.
-Out of these seven rigs, four have contracts extending beyond the second half of 2016, two rigs are idle, and one has a contract expiring in September 2015.
+Out of these seven rigs, four have contracts extending beyond the second half of 2016 and three rigs are idle.